Insideall/smartgam/README.md

-# DFP Prebid LineItems Setup Tool
+# Smart Holistic+ Google Ad Manager Setup Tool
 Automatically setup and update your Line Items on GAM for **Smart Holistic+**

-# DFP Setup Tool for Prebid
-An automated GAM line item generator for **Smart Holistic+**

 ## Overview
 When setting up Smart Holistic+, your ad ops team would have to create hundreds of line items in GAM.

 This tool automates setup for GAM.

 ## Getting Started